dbierer/php-class-notes/php-iii-jun-2024.md

 ## TODO
 * Q: Where is the Visitor pattern being used?
 Why is it important?
+* A: Response from MWOP: "The places it's commonly used are for trees and tree traversal, where the trees and leaves often have different types associated.
+The visitor pattern essentially allows these systems to adapt to those types, without requiring changes to the type system itself.
+When I did my site search, I created a visitor-style interface that allowed resources of different types to return a standard result type."
+* A: Here's an example usage: https://doeken.org/blog/visitor-pattern
+* A: MWOP also mentioned that this pattern is frequently used in search (e.g. the ElasticSearch PHP SDK, and libraries accessing Lucene or Solr, but these are yet to be confirmed.)

 * Q: Source repo for Software Design Patterns discussion